Keeping The Integrity, Ram Barkai On WOWSA Live

 *The new Extreme Cold division for International Ice Swimming Association events that are held in water between 5°C – 10°C water

 *Wet Recovery with damp towels of various temperatures that are used in the rewarming process

 *Usefulness, history and purpose of a safety belt

-*Training with Lewis Pugh in Cape Town, South Africa
+*The afterdrop *Training with Lewis Pugh in Cape Town, South Africa

 Steven Munatones says of the charismatic South African from Cape Town.
 “Ram literally built the ice swimming world as we know it.
 He standardized and promoted ice swimming based on what Lynne Cox had initially popularized with her ice swims between 1987 in the Bering Strait and 2002 with her 2.25 km swim in Neko Harbor, Antarctica.